 The orbital average blackbody temperatures for SLSTR-A are shown in Figure 7, and SLSTR-B are shown in Figure 9.
 The temperatures were stable on top of a daily variation cycle.
 There are also longer term cycle-to-cycle trends which show a yearly variation, with temperatures rising as the Earth approaches perihelion at the beginning of January (see Figure 8 and Table 5).
 Figure 7 and Figure 9 show the gradients across the blackbody baseplate (i.e. each PRT sensor reading relative to the mean).
-The gradients are stable and within their expected range of $\pm 20$ mK, except for the +YBB for SLSTR-B which has a higher gradient.
+The gradients are stable and within their expected range of ± 20 mK, except for the +YBB for SLSTR-B which has a higher gradient.
 This higher gradient is expected and consistent with measurements made before launch.
-Note that the SLSTR-A BB temperatures went off-scale during the decontamination (20th - 26th May).

-Figure 7: SLSTR-A blackbody temperature and baseplate gradient trends during Cycle 045.
+Figure 7: SLSTR-A blackbody temperature and baseplate gradient trends during Cycle 046.
 The vertical dashed lines indicate the start and end of the cycle.
 Each dot represents the average temperature in one orbit.